-The Graduate Students’ Association (GSA) provides a strong foundation for graduate students at the University of Calgary by advocating on their behalf, addressing their needs by offering essential services and programs that support and empower them during and after their academic endeavors.
+The Graduate Students’ Association (GSA) provides a strong foundation for graduate students at the University of Calgary by advocating on their behalf, and addressing their needs by offering essential services and programs that support and empower them during and after their academic endeavors.

-Through services such as professional development workshops, mentorship programs, leadership opportunities, social events, a health and dental plan, and awards, grants, and bursaries, the GSA is dedicated to enhancing the well-being and student experience of graduate students.
+Through services such as professional development workshops, mentorship opportunities, leadership opportunities, social events, a health and dental plan, and awards, grants, and bursaries, the GSA is dedicated to enhancing the well-being and student experience of graduate students.

 The GSA also owns and operates the Last Defence Lounge, a full service restaurant located on the third floor of the MacEwan Student Centre (MSC 350).

 For a full list of GSA services, visit: gsa.ucalgary.ca.

 All full-time and part-time graduate students registered through the Faculty of Graduate Studies are members of the Graduate Students’ Association.
 Every member pays an annual Association fee.
 To see a breakdown of fees, visit: gsa.ucalgary.ca/about-the-gsa/gsa-fees.

 The affairs of the GSA are overseen by the Board of Directors.
 This board is elected each spring for a one-year term.
 The executive positions are: